chriha/pro-cli/README.md

 ```

 ### Expose your local server securely to the internet
-ngrok needs to be installed in one of your `bin` folders
+ngrok needs to be installed in one of your `bin` folders of your host.
 ```shell
 project expose
 project expose --auth='user:password'